marepilc/pydreamplet/docs/getting_started/vector_transformations.md

 scale = 5
 hummingbird_center = Vector(12, 10)

-# Set the pivot point for rotation and scaling.
+# Set the pivot point for rotation.
 # The pivot is adjusted by the scale factor because the transformations will scale the coordinate system.
 g.pivot = hummingbird_center * scale